Us0tsuki/Java_Skills/git techniques.md

 pop [--index] [-q|--quiet] [<stash>]
 Remove a single stashed state from the stash list and apply it on top of the current working tree state, i.e., do the inverse operation of git stash push.
 The working directory must match the index.

+git stash --all which stashes all files, including __untracked__ and ignored files. git stash --include-untracked(-u) no longer touches ignored files

 Pulling into a dirty tree
 ```
 $ git pull